 Rustic Christmas Tree Topper

 No Christmas tree is complete without a topper.
 From stars made out of hammered metal or jute and twig stars to more traditional angels that can plug in and glow, there’s a tree topper for every kind of rustic Christmas tree.
 Here is a DIY rustic tree topper tutorial if you like making your own.
 Once again, it comes down to your personal taste.
-Whichever option you choose, place it on the highest branch of your tree to complete your holiday focal piece.
+Whichever option you choose, place it on the highest branch pointing upwards on top of the tree to complete your holiday focal piece.

 Rustic Tree Skirt

 Finish your rustic Christmas tree look with the perfect tree skirt.
 Find one that has a traditional buffalo plaid pattern or one that depicts a winter wonderland.
-Even an artfully arranged piece of burlap and lace bow will work!
+Even an artfully arranged piece of burlap and lace bow at the base of the tree will work!
 You could also repurpose an old pair of country curtains.
 They’ll match the rest of your home and serve as the perfect complement to your farmhouse Christmas tree!

 I hope you found these rustic Christmas tree ideas helpful.
 The way that all these rustic Christmas tree decorations come together to create the finished tree is just magic.
-I’d love to see your finished Christmas tree so tag me in your pics @familyfocusblog!
+This rustic theme creates such a cozy atmosphere.
+I’d love to see your finished Christmas tree.
+Share a photo of your stunning Christmas tree on social media and tag me in your pics @familyfocusblog!

 We usually put our Christmas tree up and decorate it the day after Thanksgiving.
 When will you put your Christmas tree up?
 Will you use this tutorial for how to decorate a rustic Christmas tree?
 I wish you a very Merry Christmas!